rlennon/Doodle/src/POC/infrastructure/README.md

 # Infrastructure POC

 This Proof of Concept demonstrates three technologies to provision and configure infrastructure VMs. it uses:
-- Vagrant: for local dev environment provisioning
+- Vagrant/Virtualbox: for local dev environment provisioning
 - Terraform: for production provisioning
 - Ansible: for configuration management